ZeroMips/zeromips-website/content/posts/2022-05-29-5a-75b/index.md

 modding the Colorlight hardware.
 Half of the IOs should be 5V compatible for connecting it to my 6502, the other half should provide PMOD connectivity.

-First of all I had to get rid of the 74HC245T level shifters.
+First of all I had to get rid of the 74HC245T levelshifters.
 I found this video very inspiring:
 {{< youtube CVsmwFAkf7I >}}